predrag-milanovic/the-typescript-handbook/docs/03-unions/04-literal-types.md

 }
 ```

-This accepts *any* string — "north", "south", "invalid", "😀" — which is too permissive.
+This accepts *any* string — "north", "south", "invalid", "anything" — which is too permissive.
 We need to narrow the possible values.

 ## The Solution: Literal Types